-- a) There are 15 trustees, of whom five were appointed in 2021 (one very recently) and five in 2020.
+- a) There are 10 trustees.
 The board now has strength and depth and is more diverse than in the past. - b) Two community cluster board chairs have been recruited to lead and energise the efforts to position the academies at the heart of their communities; recruitment to membership of the boards has also been successful in producing well qualified and diverse memberships. - c) The next challenge for the trust will be to ensure successful transition as the newly appointed trustees move into board leadership positions.
-The chair has served six years and further extension of his period in office would not be in line with best practice recommended by NGA.
+The chair has served seven years and further extension of his period in office would not be in line with best practice recommended by NGA.